matt-tekly/tekly-packages/Packages/ca.tekly.sheets/readme.md

-## About
+# About

-- This tool will download a Google Spreadsheet and turn it into JSON or other data formats
+This tool will turn a spreadsheet into JSON or ScriptableObjects.

-- The downloading and processing happens inside of your Unity project
+The source of your spreadsheet can either be Google Sheets or Excel.

-- You need to give the tool readonly access to your spreadsheets
+Setup steps for both sources are in their own sections below.

-- You must set up your sheet in a certain way for it to be interpreted into JSON
+You must set up your sheet in a certain way for it to be interpreted into JSON

-## Setting up your sheet
+# Setting up your sheet
 - The tool uses the headings of each column to determine the layout of your JSON.
 You can sort of think of it as paths.
 - The headings are used to generate the names of the fields
 - `.` or `:` indicate a sub property